codingMustache/codingMustache/README.md

 ## Joke of the Day

-“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”
+I'll tell you what often gets over looked... garden fences.

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+Which of these people was NOT a founder of Apple Inc?
- 1. Individuals and interactions
+ 1. Jonathan Ive
- 2. Customer collaboration
+ 2. Ronald Wayne
- 3. Comprehensive documentation
+ 3. Steve Wozniak
- 4. Responding to change
+ 4. Steve Jobs

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  Jonathan Ive
 </details>